sourcegraph/about/handbook/marketing/webinars.md

 - GotoWebinar:
   * Manage registration and attendance
-  * Email and reminders with webinar link and details
+  * Invitation email and reminders with webinar link and details
   * Run and record the webinar
 - Hubspot
   * Set up landing page for registration